AliAnbarlou/MusicVibe/README.md

 #### Important Note
 Due to security reasons and site activation, configuration files and database are not available in Github, if you have the necessary experience, create and place them yourself.
 ## Main Features
--Management of songs, albums, and more.
+1.Management of songs, albums, and more.
--Ability to add, edit, and delete various items by site administrators.
+2.Ability to add, edit, and delete various items by site administrators.
 -Detailed statistics and charts using django-admin-chart and django-admin-tools-stats.
 -Integration with django-taggit for tagging items.
 -Image handling using Pillow.